What is an Audiogram?

 Audiograms are like a teaser trailer for an individual episode of your podcast.
 They ought to pack a punch, be upbeat and engaging, and should align well with the title and topic of your podcast episode (so that you deliver on your ‘promise’ to the listener when they click to download the episode).

-We recommend making your audiogram 60 seconds or less in most cases, though some platforms do allow for longer clips to be shared.
+We recommend making your audiogram 60 seconds or less in most cases, though some platforms allow longer clips to be shared.

 Video length limits for social media platforms